ConnexTelecom/Omilia_PoC_OAuth/README.md

 3. Set up ngrok to allow MiniApps to access the web service, see the document "Omilia MiniApps Tutorial - Accessing Data.pdf" for details.

-4. Update YOUR_REDIRECT_URL with your ngrok domain (eg."https://fddc-198-2-93-234.ngrok.io/oauth-callback").
+4. Update YOUR_REDIRECT_URL with your ngrok domain (eg."https://fddc-198-2-93-123.ngrok.io/oauth-callback").
 Also add this as an "Authorized Redirect URI" in your Google Cloud Platform credentials configuration.

 5. If you would like to set up the sample Mongodb database used for authentication in this example, the procedure is also detailed in the pdf from step 3.
 Most of the code related to this in index.js is copied from the appendix of this pdf.

 ## OCP MiniApps Configuration

 The Accompanying OCP MiniApps application is "TeemingDatabaseTesting" in the dlewis group.
+(Will be moved to Connex Group soon to allow access)

-If you're testing or modifying this project, simply update the "domain" value in the Set Field block at the start of the main application flow to your web service domain.
-If you want to integrate OAuth 2.0 with another project please see the Additional Details section for tips regarding the OCP implementation.
+If you're testing or modifying this project update the "domain" value in the Set Field block at the start of the main application flow to your web service domain.
+If you want to integrate OAuth 2.0 with another project the Additional Details Section may be helpful.

 ## Procedure and Explanation